Revelationxl/cordapp-option/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

-# IOU CorDapp Version 2
+# Option CorDapp Version 1

-This repo contains an updated version of the original IOU CorDapp.
+This repo contains a CorDapp representing an Equity Option.
 The following features have been added:

 * The code has been rebased to Corda M12.1
 * Nodes can self issue cash
-* Nodes can transfer IOUs to other nodes (this is a demonstration of a 3 Party flow)
+* Nodes can transfer Options to other nodes
-* Node's can fully or partially settle IOUs with the self issued cash (Either GBP, USD, or CHF) - this is a demonstration of a transaction with two types of states (Cash and IOUs)
+* Node's can exercise options with payment settled in the form of a debt obligation.
-* The web UI has been updated to facilitate transferance and settlement of IOUs
+* The web UI facilitates issuance, transferance and exercising of Options

 # Assumptions

-* The borrower cannot go into default
+* The issuance cannot go into default
-* The lender always signs the settlement transactions (therefore they cannot be blocked thus forcing the borrower into default)
+* The option owner only signs the exercise transactions (therefore they cannot be blocked by the issuer)
-* In a real-world app, we would have to introduce some complexities to deal with the possibility of the borrower defaulting - the act of settling the IOU cannot be contingent on collecting the lenders signature (as clearly they can sit on the transaction, refuse to sign and force the borrower into default).
-Instead, the borrower would unilaterally sign a settlement transaction, proving they intended to settle the IOU before the default date.
+* In a real-world app, we would have to introduce some complexities to deal with the possibility of the issuer defaulting.
+Perhaps an encumbrance would be placed on some amount, e.g. in the case of issuing a PUT, it would be in the amount of the strike

 # Pre-requisites: